Overview of Feline Idiopathic Cystitis (FIC)

 Change in diet from a dry food to a canned food to increase water intake and cause your pet to produce less concentrated urine.
 Bouillon, clam juice, juice from canned tuna, and water also can be added to dry foods to increase water intake.

-Although antibiotics frequently are prescribed for cats with FIC, there is no evidence that FIC is a bacterial disease.
+Although antibiotics are frequently prescribed for cats with FIC, there is no evidence that FIC is a bacterial disease.

 Likewise, occasionally cortisone-like drugs are prescribed for their anti-inflammatory effects but there is no evidence that they hasten recovery.